Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

 Q. What is the best way for a person to go about becoming a tea sommelier?

 A. This involves a lot of work.
-A well-qualified tea sommelier will be able to source, taste and assess tea, choose teas for a menu or tea company, teach a certain level of knowledge to others, explain different teas and know how to store, brew and present tea.
-This means tasting, reading, acquiring all the relevant knowledge, practicing brewing, studying with people who have more knowledge, traveling, visiting tea estates and gardens around the world and never stopping the adventure of learning more.
+A well-qualified tea sommelier can source, taste, and assess tea, choose teas for a menu or tea company, teach others a certain level of knowledge, explain different teas, and know how to store, brew, and present tea.
+This means tasting, reading, acquiring all the relevant knowledge, practicing brewing, studying with people who have more knowledge, traveling, visiting tea estates and gardens worldwide, and never stopping the adventure of learning more.

 Q. It seems to me reading this book would be a good start.
 How much time and experience is needed (to become a sommelier)?